seiflotfy/compatipede/README.md

 Compatipede
 =========

-Compatipede is a website compatability check framework/infrastructure
+Compatipede is a website compatibility check framework/infrastructure

 The General idea is to have several webcompat processes running listening to a RabbitMQ service, from which they are fed with URLs.